The Top 5 Things Missed When AIs Moderate User Generated ContentJanuary 13, 2019 | Image Moderation, UGC

 #3 – Pictures and Memes

 Pictures and memes are a problematic area for AI.
-Human moderators look at an image or an image that incorporates some form of text, and they instantly comprehend all the components.
+Human user generated content moderators look at an image or an image that incorporates some form of text, and they instantly comprehend all the components.

 Memes are a slightly more context-reliant and subtle form of visual communication that often involve a generous portion of satire and sarcasm to make a point or a joke.
 While memes can be powerful tools for both good and subversive intents; they often take even the more seasoned human moderator some study time to work out and to assess, regarding suitability for an online environment.